Ohraincu/PHYSICAL-MODEL-GUIDED-DEEP-IMAGE-DERAINING/README.md

 ```
 $ python train.py
 ```
-You can pause or start the training at any time because we can save the pre-trained models (named 'latest_net' or 'net_x_epoch') in due course.
+You can pause or start the training at any time because we can save the pre-trained models in due course.

 ## Testing
 ### Pre-trained Models